-Gaining links is most often one of the primary goals of content marketing.
+Gaining links is most often one of the primary goals of content marketing campaigns.
 Brands and marketers create content in the hope that publishers will notice it and feature a story on their platforms, linking bank to the original creator.

 However, not all links are built the same.
 Different kinds of links vary in value, just like links from high-authority sites have more value than those from other sites.
-A successful content marketing campaign should generate all the kinds of links mentioned below, and will appear on sites with a wide range of domain authorities.
+Successful content marketing campaigns should generate all the kinds of links mentioned below, and will appear on sites with a wide range of domain authorities.

 A dofollow link is a direct link from one site to another that is recognised by Google.

 The most valuable kind of link is the dofollow link as it passes SEO value, as well as authority to the site it leads back to.

 Dofollow links are active hyperlinks with an anchor text, usually related to the name or topic of the content of publisher of the campaign.
 A successful marketing campaign builds these links naturally when the content is relevant, compelling or useful to publishers, so they will link back to it.